Designing for Delight and Impact: How Small Interactions Sparked Big Engagement Gains

 Defining the core mobile journey

-With these patterns in mind, I mapped the end-to-end journey for the mobile challenges experience.
+With these patterns in mind, I went on to map the end-to-end journey into four key established workflows.

 Discover challenges (browse or filter by category/ duration)